 And so, I scratched the honey-do list for this one.

-Thanks Adam, 10 Things I’m Grateful For On our Anniversary
+Thanks A, 10 Things I’m Grateful For On our Anniversary

 1) Thanks for a great love story.
 My first and only true love.
 From our first non verbal notice of each other in chemistry class in 1995 to falling in love over Bauer skate boxes, jujitsu lessons behind the ice rink and all night conversations in the VW Jetta.
 It was unconventional and magical.
 I can only hope our daughters have such a beautiful and charmed experience in their life.